↵ back to home

 Passionate about learning more about development outside of class to accelerate my learning and catch up on what I've "missed", this website is used for me to learn more about front-end web development; and as well showcase the projects that I complete.

 I really like listening to music while I work.
 When I'm not working, live music makes it even better (ILLENIUM Ascend Tour/Throwback Sets were amazing) I'd love to share with you the music I like and want to hear what you like.
 Open to anything.
+I also recently attended EDC Las Vegas 2022, and saw Porter Robinson and Illenium twice that week.

 You can probably catch me in my spare time just really doing random things.
 My projects that I worked with that won awards (hubble and my research paper) I literally just decided I wanted to do it because why not.
 Moral of the story is just do what you want and try new things and see what happens I guess.